 How to build a landing page with a drag-and-drop content builder 🎥

 Let's start with a quick demo.
-Here's an example of the kind of page that you can create in any of our themes with a drag-and-drop content builder plugin:
+Here's an example of the kind of page that you can create using any of our themes and a popular drag-and-drop content builder plugin called Elementor:

 Just to list some cool details about that little demo page: